A1Liu/nyu---csci-201-cso/syllabus.md

 * You should have all been automatically added to the mailing list for this course and should have received a test message from me.
 * Mail to the list should be sent to OS-201-FA18-fadd@nyu.edu
 * Membership on the list is Required; I assume that messages I send to the mailing list are read.
-* If you want to send mail just to me, use my-last-name AT nyu DOT edu not the mailing list.
+* If you want to send mail just to me, use gottlieb@nyu.edu not the mailing list.
 * Questions on the labs should go to the mailing list.
 You are encouraged to answer questions posed on the list as well.
 Note that replies are sent to the list.
 * I will respond to all questions.
 If another student has answered the question before I get to it, I will confirm if the answer given is correct.
 * Please use proper mailing list etiquette.